ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help other community members

 Lend someone a hand when they encounter an issue with the game!
-Whether its a driver issue, a beatmap question, or gameplay questions, if you can answer it, you help the person in solving their problem.
+Whether it is a driver issue, a beatmap question, or gameplay questions, if you can answer it, you help the person in solving their problem.

 You can begin with lending people a hand on the following mediums: